10XGenomics/vartrix/README.md

 ### Problematic sites
 With the log level set to `info` or higher, upon the final scoring step, VarTrix will report on barcode/variant pairs that are inconsistent for potential manual inspection.
 This situation arises when multiple reads for a given barcode/variant combination have equal alignment scores to both the ref and alt haplotype.
 The most common cause for this is that this location is a multi-allelic site that was not reported as such in the VCF.
 This is most often seen in cancer samples with large copy number expansions.
 In these cases, VarTrix will not consider these reads when populating the matrix.

+## Troubleshooting
+If you have any bug reports, feature requests, or questions about VarTrix please submit a GitHub issue.
+We will do our best to respond in a timely fashion and address your concerns.
+However, VarTrix is not an officially supported 10x Genomics software tool and so we cannot promise that we will be able to address all concerns.

+If any uncaught errors happen during execution, VarTrix uses the `human_panic` library which will package the full backtrace into a temporary file.
+Please put the contents of this file in your GitHub issue.

 ## Loading data into Seraut